Corner to Corner crochet blankets are so easy to learn and work up quickly. This style of crochet blanket is a great project for brand new crocheters.

 When I first started crocheting, blankets were too intimidating.
 They were big.
 There was too much counting.
 It was unsatisfying to work so long and only end up with a wonky row or two.

-I’ve used so many of her adorable hat patterns and they’re always free!
+I’ve crocheted so many of Sarah’s adorable hat patterns.
+They’re always free!
 So when I heard she wrote a crochet book, and I saw how cute it was, I knew I wanted it.

 Corner to Corner Crochet Blanket Tips:

 If you’re just starting out you might choose to do a single color corner to corner blanket, which will be beautiful!
 The texture this technique lends is interesting in one color or many.
 But if you want to try stripes, it’s an easy way to learn color changing.

 In this case I chose to crochet a border which mimicked the raccoon tail.
 So I did two double crochets in light grey and then two in dark graphite.